Leica M8 vs Sony RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M8 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M8 does not offer wifi capability.
+In contrast, the M8 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Leica M8 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.